 A band I once declared Britain's biggest underground band.
 A band who have soundtracked mine and countless others' teenage years and early 20s.
-One of Britain's best live acts, a bunch of friends who took on being in a band and its trials and tribulations in their own way.
+One of Britain's best live acts, a bunch of friends who took on being in a band and its trials and tribulations in their own way, on their own terms, in their own time, without ever asking for permission.
 An underground band that, if you listen to certain critics and radio stations, has one good song.
 Yet somehow manage to shift 50,000 tickets in minutes.
+A band that the mainstream never quite claimed, but never needed to.

 This list isn't for you.